jyori1/IOS101-PreWork/README.md

 ## Notes

-Navigating the Xcode IDE wasa a challenge due to all the different features.
+Navigating the Xcode IDE was a challenge due to all the different features.
+Using Git with Xcode's interface was also a new experience since it took a while to figure out how to commit directly to GitHub, as well as where to create a new branch--nonetheless, it's convenient considering how Git is integrated into the IDE.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2023 Jo-Anne Rivera

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.